BenoitLan/comunica_web_client_visualisation/README.md

 to run go into the file 'jQuery-Widget extension'

+in terminal enter:
+'yarn install'
+and then then
-in terminal enter: 'yarn install' then 'yarn run dev'
+'yarn run dev'